dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-13-Building PyTorch functionality.md

 --
 ## nn package, and what is a module?

-We mantioned previously the `torch.nn` package in PyTorch.
+We mentioned previously the `torch.nn` package in PyTorch.
 The `nn` package defines a set of Modules, which are roughly equivalent to neural network layers.

 A Module is a unit that receives **input tensors** and computes **output tensors**.